 If you're finding the transition from university life to the working world stressful, remember you can always get help from the university's careers and employability team (even after graduating).
 Here are some tips on how they can help you find your feet!

 8. Remember you can always get 1:1 advice, even after graduating

 Even though you’ve finished your degree, you can still contact the careers team at any point.
 We’ll still be here over summer, and of course throughout term time as well, so if you need any advice or application help, get in touch!

-If you want to talk to us without booking an appointment, feel free to drop by our drop-in desks at the LRCs.
+If you want to talk to us without booking an appointment, feel free to drop by our Careers Centre and Job Hunting Desks in the LRCs.

 You can also book a 40 minute appointment with a professional Careers Consultant to discuss your ideas or concerns in depth.

 For many people, the interview is the hardest part of a job application.
 It’s hard to freeze up when asked questions you don’t know, and it’s hard to prepare for interviews if you haven’t had many before.